By: Marilyn L. Davis

 Rather than print out your draft in your regular font, size, or color, change some things.
 Modifying other elements before you edit on paper will help you see the problems.
 After you have made differences in font, color, or spacing, print your article and move away from the computer, so you are not tempted to edit your writing as you are reading the printed version.

 If you find that you are getting articles rejected, or readers comment on the quality of your writing, break up your editing routine.
 Click To Tweet

 - Revise your article.
 Take a break.

 - Edit your article.
 Take a break.

 - Read it aloud.

 Make these separate tasks.
 Even better?
-Do the tasks on separate days.
+Do the readings on different days.

-All of us who write should think more about Collette’s definition of an author – someone who is not afraid to destroy the components of their article that do not demonstrate good writing abilities, including editing.
+All of us who write should think more about Collette’s definition of an author – someone who is not afraid to destroy their article’s components that do not demonstrate good writing abilities, including editing.

 Two Drops of Ink: The Literary Home for Collaborative Writing